zulip/zulip/docs/contributing/gsoc.md

 ## The Zulip GSoC experience

-Zulip has been a GSoC mentoring organization since 2016, and we to accept 15-20 GSoC participants each summer.
+Zulip has been a GSoC mentoring organization since 2016, and we accept 15-20 GSoC participants each summer.
 We have also mentored several interns through the [Outreachy](https://www.outreachy.org/) program, and hundreds of Google Code-In participants.